 Step 1.
 Find a broker

 When you are on the lookout for a broker, it’s good to do some homework and check out what’s on offer.
 There are lots of reputable brokers out there, but they all offer different features and levels of support.
 Some are geared towards newbies and some are just for the pros.
 Two of the biggest and best brokers right now are eToro and Plus500.

 After choosing a broker, the next thing you need to do is put down a deposit.
 Once your deposit is down, you’re good to go, but we recommend you don’t jump in too quickly, especially if you’re new to the game.
 Most brokers will let you set up a demo account which will give you a good idea of how it all works.

 Step 3.
 Decide how you’d like to trade

 There are two ways to trade on cryptocurrencies.
 These are Spread Betting and CFDs (contracts for difference).
 On the surface, both of these methods seem fairly similar – whichever you choose, you’ll be making a call on whether you think the value of your cryptocurrency will rise or fall.
-If you’re not sure whether you want to choose spreads or CFDs it’s worth doing some more research.
+If you’re not sure whether you want to choose spreads or CFDs it’s worth checking our cryptocurrency trading guide.

 Step 4.
 Start trading